etishor/etishor.github.io/_posts/2011-07-02-google-plus-one.md

   - plus one
   - site
 ---
-I&#8217;ve added the Google Plus one service to this site.
+I've added the Google Plus one service to this site.
 If you like and find useful the articles on this website please recommend it by using the +1 Button.